Collegiate Eligibility Rules

 - All schools and players participating in NAQT events are assumed to know these Eligibility Rules, and will be held responsible for violations thereof.

-- For the purpose of determining eligibility, the competition year is defined to extend from August 1 through July 31 of the following calendar year (for example, the 2015-16 competition year will begin on August 1, 2015).
+- For the purpose of determining eligibility, the competition year is defined to extend from August 1 through July 31 of the following calendar year (for example, the 2017–2018 competition year began on August 1, 2017).
 For eligibility purposes, courses or other degree work must be undertaken in an academic term for which the majority of its days falls within the competition year.

 - A player must be registered for the equivalent of three semester or quarter hours.